-Every derivative instrument (including certain derivative instruments embedded in other contracts) are recorded in the balance sheet as either an asset or liability measured at its fair value with changes in the instruments' fair value recognized currently in earnings unless specific hedge accounting criteria are met.
+Every derivative instrument (including certain derivative instruments embedded in other contracts) are recorded in the balance sheet as either an asset or liability measured at its fair value with changes in the instruments' fair value recognized as a component in other comprehensive income or earnings depending on whether specific hedge accounting criteria are met at the inception of the hedge in accordance with SFAS No 133 "Accounting for Derivative Instruments and Hedging Activities".

-For the year ended December 31, 2005, the interest rate swaps did not qualify for hedge accounting treatment.
+For the year ended December 31, 2008, the interest rate swaps and the Freight Forward Agreement ("FFA") contracts were not designated as hedging instruments and did not qualify for hedge accounting treatment.
 Accordingly, all gains or losses have been recorded in the consolidated statement of income.
-There were no interest rate swaps for the years ended December 31, 2006 and 2007.
+There were no interest rate swaps or FFA contracts for the years ended December 31, 2006 and 2007.